NickWaterton/iperf3-GUI/README.md

 This is a python 2.7 program to give a graphical front end to iperf3

 This is version 1.0 so it may be buggy!

-*NEW Now V1.1 - big re-write with new features* **NOTE: This is a python 2.7 program**
+*NEW Now V1.1 - big re-write with new features*

+**NOTE: This is a python 2.7 program**

 If you want to use it with python 3.xx some work will need to be done.

 Tested on Ubuntu 14.04, and Windows 10, **no guarantees** on anything else!

 *The meter.py code was found on the net somewhere and modified by me, so if you recognize it - credit to whoever you are*

+See https://iperf.fr/iperf-servers.php for details of the servers included as defaults.

 ## Introduction
 This program has the following features: